gediz/mpv-wiki/Home.md

 ### User Scripts

 * [[User Scripts]]:
-  Lua, VapourSynth and GLSL shaders that extend mpv's functionality.
+  Lua, JavaScript, VapourSynth and GLSL shaders that extend mpv's functionality.

 ### Software that makes use of mpv